-Certified Staff Professional(s) and/or appropriate Administrator EXAMPLE OF DUTIES & RESPONSIBILITIES: STUDENT SUPPORT DUTIES & RESPONSIBILITIES:
+Certified Staff Professional(s) and/or appropriate Administrator.
+EXAMPLES OF DUTIES & RESPONSIBILITIES: STUDENT SUPPORT DUTIES & RESPONSIBILITIES:

 GENERAL/ADMINISTRATIVE DUTIES & RESPONSIBILITIES:

-- Work with students, under the supervision of a certified teacher, to reinforce behavior and communication skills of students initially introduced by the teacher/supervisor.
+- Work with individual students or small groups of students, under the supervision of a certified teacher, to reinforce learning of materials or skills initially introduced by the teacher.

-- Record achievements and diagnostic tests, under the direction of the teacher, for individual students or groups of students.
+- Collect data on student progress, under the direction of the teacher, for individual students or groups of students.

-- Assist the teacher in the handling, operation, and care of equipment used in the classroom, including media and instructional materials, assistive technology, augmentative communication devices.
+- Assist the teacher in the handling, operation, and care of equipment used in the classroom, including media and instructional materials.

 - Assist with the supervision of students during emergency drills, assembles, play periods, field trips, and in other non-classroom activities.

 - Support with implementation of goals and objectives (IEP) as assigned by certified staff, and maintain strict confidentiality of the same.